wangtao0101/vscode-js-import/README.md

 //then we will only provide code completion and you can use shutcut or autofix to import identifier "js-import.codeCompletionAction": false

-//max-line length like eslint rule max-line, the -1 will disable the rule "js-import.maxLen": 100
+//max-line length like eslint rule max-line, the -1 will disable the rule,
+//if import statement exceed maxLen, the statement will be split into multiple lines.
+"js-import.maxLen": 100
 ```